damplus/back-end-intro-to-js/part-one/README.md

 ## Introduction

 This is the final product of following part one of the Back-End Intro to JS series.
+The tutorial can be found [here](https://github.com/damplus/back-end-intro-to-js/blob/master/part-one/tutorial.md).

 ## Requirements